vaitekunas/vaitekunas/Readme.md

 ### ✨ About me

 Hi, I'm Mindaugas, aka *mindow*.
-I'm a Full Stack Data Scientist, with 10+ years of experience using predictive analytics, data engineering and software development to do all kinds of *funky* stuff.
-I enjoy building things all the way from an abstract idea, to something you can touch (inasmuch as you can touch digital products).
+I'm a Full Stack Data Scientist, with 10+ years of experience using predictive analytics, data engineering and software development to build intelligent, end-to-end solutions that solve real-world problems.
+I enjoy turning abstract ideas into working, tangible systems (inasmuch as you can touch digital products) delivering results that are both technically sound and genuinely useful.

-Currently working as a senior data scientist at a consulting firm in [Nuremberg, Germany](https://www.google.com/maps/place/Nuremberg/).
+Currently working as a Lead Data Science Engineer at a consulting firm in [Nuremberg, Germany](https://www.google.com/maps/place/Nuremberg/).

 ### 🛠️ Tech stack

 As a Data Scientist, I primarily work with `Python` and `SQL`.
 For projects that require a reactive frontend, [like in this one](https://github.com/vaitekunas/reviewer), I use `Vue.js`.
 When I'm building less *data-sciency* applications, I often turn to `Java`.
 And for side projects, I usually reach for `Rust`.

 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)
 ![SQL](https://img.shields.io/badge/SQL-4479A1?logo=sqlite&logoColor=white)